Mxo01/CRAFTY/README.md

 - The time taken to de-anonymize the addresses is quite high (around 6-7 minutes) for both methods.
 This could be reduced by simply decreasing the time interval between each request (although finding a time that allows all requests without triggering the error of too many requests would be challenging), or by reducing the maximum number of attempts the search algorithm can make before concluding that it failed to find a wallet name.
 However, the latter solution may result in a lower number of de-anonymized clusters.

 - Using two different websites for de-anonymization allows for de-anonymizing more distinct addresses, but it also introduces inconsistencies.
 Based on the results I obtained, some clusters are not associated with the same wallet name by both methods.
 A useful strategy would be to attempt to de-anonymize the clusters that one method failed to de-anonymize using the other method.
 In the results at the end of the notebook, the wallet names highlighted in bold are the ones that were de-anonymized identically by both methods.

+The reason why Wallet Explorer and Bitcoin Info Charts de-anonymize in different ways may be due to different analysis algorithms and data acquisition methods used by the two websites.
+Since information about Bitcoin transactions is public and recorded on the blockchain, it is possible to analyze and link Bitcoin addresses to transactions and, in some cases, to associated wallets.

+However, the process of de-anonymization requires analysis and correlations between addresses and transactions, which can be complex and prone to errors.
+Additionally, the information available on both sites may not be complete or updated in real-time, which could impact the differences in de-anonymization results.

+It is also possible that Wallet Explorer and Bitcoin Info Charts have access to different data sources or adopt different approaches in processing information to determine the wallets associated with Bitcoin addresses.
+These factors could contribute to inconsistencies in de-anonymization between the two sites.

 ### Results Obtained